 - “Pre-admission” to OP or IOP completed prior to transition

 Studies show that identifying with or relating to others in treatment is one key to early recovery.
 When a person goes to a rehab in a place where they feel they do not belong, because they cannot relate to others in the group, it can actually do more harm than good.

 BoardPrep Recovery Center, in beautiful Tampa, Florida is a private, exclusive and affordable rehab that pays attention to the unique needs of young adults.
-You will not find a better approach at any other inpatient or outpatient rehab, whether you are looking in Tampa or nationally.
+You will not find a better approach at any other day-night or outpatient rehab, whether you are looking in Tampa or nationally.

 We are an accredited and licensed drug and alcohol rehabilitation center offering highly effective and affordable addiction treatment to clients currently living anywhere in the country.
 Unlike some large inpatient rehab centers that are based on volume, our recovery residences are in the real world in dedicated, private, exclusive, gender-specific homes, offering a warm and engaging environment that leads to meaningful change.

 Our personalized recovery program offers a multidimensional approach to substance abuse and addiction.
 Our interdisciplinary team of licensed, certified, and highly experienced abuse and addiction specialists evaluates each client and designs a customized, comprehensive plan for treatment and recovery.
 We also specialize in tailoring treatment with best-practice elements that result in professional documentation that allows health care professionals or others who work in positions of trust to safely return to work.